Saturday, 13 September 2025

 The early persecution of Christians in the Roman Empire left a lasting impact.
 It fostered a culture of martyrdom, with many Christians choosing to die for their faith rather than renounce it.
 It also helped establish Christianity as a counter-cultural movement that challenged the established order, and that legacy continues.

 The public horror for Charlie reminds us of the sacrifice and courage of those who went before us, and inspires us to uphold the values of truth, righteousness, and religious freedom today.
+It is our responsibility to carry on his legacy and ensure that his values continue to guide our actions.

 Proverbs 14:34 KJV Righteousness exalteth a nation: but sin is a reproach to any people.